 Proceeds from the 2009 Series Bonds were used to refund previously issued bonds that provided financing for the Project.
 The 2009 Series Bonds, payable through 2021, are secured solely by a pledge of and lien on the trust estate under the Indenture which includes revenues from the PPA and investment income from funds established under the Indenture.
-The Agency had pledged future net revenues to repay \$19.0 million for 2009 Series Bonds at December 31, 2018 and \$24.7 million at December 31, 2017.
-Annual principal and interest payments on the 2009 Series Bonds required approximately 14.9 and 14.6 percent of the Agency's net revenue for 2018 and 2017, respectively.
-The total principal and interest remaining to be paid on the 2009 Series Bonds is \$21.0 million and \$28.0 million at December 31, 2018 and 2017, respectively.
-Principal and interest paid was \$7.0 million and \$6.9 million for 2018 and 2017.
+The Agency had pledged future net revenues to repay \$19.0 million for 2009 Series Bonds at December 31, 2018.
+Annual principal and interest payments on the 2009 Series Bonds required approximately 14.9 percent of the Agency's net revenue for 2018.
+The total principal and interest remaining to be paid on the 2009 Series Bonds is \$21.0 million at December 31, 2018.
+Principal and interest paid was \$7.0 million and total gross revenues were \$47.0 million for 2018.
 Debt service payments are made semi-annually on January 1 and July 1.
-Total gross revenues were \$47.0 million and \$47.4 million for 2018 and 2017, respectively.

-The payments of principal and interest related to the Agency's long-term debt are not dependent upon the continued successful operation of the Project.
-SMUD guarantees to make payments in an amount sufficient to pay principal and interest and all other payments required to be made under the Indenture, under a "take-or-pay" contract.
-The Agency is not required to repay SMUD for any amounts paid under this guarantee.
+Prior to the defeasance of the Bonds, the payments of principal and interest related to the Agency's long-term debt were not dependent upon the continued successful operation of the Project.
+SMUD guaranteed to make payments in an amount sufficient to pay principal and interest and all other payments required to be made under the Indenture, under a "take-or-pay" contract.
+The Agency was not required to repay SMUD for any amounts paid under this guarantee.